GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Discussion

 \subsubsection{Effect of Varying Architecture Size}

-We experiment with varying UNet block sizes and record the effect of network size on the segmentation performance.
-The number of downsampling (or upsampling) levels is varied between $3$ to $5$, along with the number of output channels in each of the levels in the UNet architecture.
+We experiment with varying U-Net block sizes and record the effect of network size on the segmentation performance.
+The number of downsampling (or upsampling) levels varies between $3$ to $5$, along with the number of output channels in each level in the U-Net.
 Table \ref{tab:ablat2} illustrates the number of levels accompanied by the number of output channels in each level.
-It is observed that a UNet consisting of $4$ levels with $(64, 128, 256, 512)$ output channels performs the best.
-Moreover, within $4$ level UNet architectures, we note that the standard UNet architecture performs the best, indicating that this network efficiently trades off bias and overfitting.
+It is observed that a U-Net consisting of $4$ levels with $(64, 128, 256, 512)$ output channels performs the best.
+Moreover, within $4$ level U-Net architectures, we note that the standard UNet performs the best, indicating that this network efficiently trades off bias and overfitting.